b-s-code/eg_gnu_parallel_hpc/README.md

 In particular, I wanted to see how to do each of these across more than 1 node.

-For anyone wanting to actually see how to do thing kind of thing properly, there are many better example of using GNU Parallel in combination with Slurm which can be revealed by a web search.
+For anyone wanting to actually see how to do thing kind of thing properly, there are **many** better examples of using GNU Parallel in combination with Slurm which can be revealed by a web search.

 ## Relevant scripts